 For the period from October 19, 2005 through October 18, 2006, the servicer was awarded the "exceptional performance" designation by the United States Department of Education.
-The servicer is currently awaiting a determination from the Department of Education on whether its application for redesignation will be granted.
+As of the date hereof, the Department of Education has not renewed the servicer's "exceptional performance" designation, pending resolution of outstanding issues with the Department of Education concerning certain fees the servicer charges some delinguent borrowers.
+The servicer believes that the Department of Education will conclude that the servicer incorrectly charged borrowers certain late fees.
+The servicer has changed its late fee policies in accordance with the Department of Education's position.
 The servicer's previous designation, however, remains in effect.
-So long as the servicer's exceptional performance designation remains in effect (or is not revoked), federally reinsured student loans serviced by the servicer, including the trust student loans, will be eligible to receive at least 99% reimbursement on any default claim properly submitted for payment.
-See "The Trust Student Loan Pool-Exceptional Performance Designation" in this prospectus supplement.
+So long as the servicer's exceptional performance designation remains in effect (or is not revoked), federally reinsured student loans serviced by the servicer for at least 270 days before the date of default, including the trust student loans, will be eligible to receive at least 99% reimbursement on any default claim properly submitted for payment.
+See "The Trust Student Loan Pool- Exceptional Performance Designation"